Rules and Guidelines for IAU Scientific Meetings

 The editors must submit the complete manuscript of their FM to the GS before the end of the year of the GA, at the latest.

 The Reports of Division Meetings and Institutional Meetings will be published only in electronic form.
-Each Division, and leaders of each Office or WG Office however must appoint a "Lead Editor" of its choice to liaise with the GS before the end of the year of the GA, at the latest for proper inclusion of the reports in the IAU website.
+Before the end of the year of the GA, each Division President and leaders of each Office or WG Office should appoint a "Lead Editor" to liaise with the GS and ensure that the reports are included in the IAU website.

 The Proceedings of Regional IAU Meetings will be published at least in electronic form, as well as by a regional publisher or in a regional astronomical publication series, within one year of the meeting.
 The SOC must appoint a "Lead Editor" to liaise with the GS for proper inclusion of the proceedings in the IAU website.